yojoots/libbitcoin-system-wiki/Altcoin-Version-Mappings.md

 XH2Yndjv6Ks3XEHGaSMDhUMTAMZTTWv5nEN958Y7VMyQXBCJVQmM
 ```

 **B.** This m/44’/5’/0’/0 extended private key synthesis approach, derived from the same cryptographically weak brain wallet, also protects the confidentiality of the master seed.
 However, extreme care must be exercised to protect the confidentiality of extended private keys starting with xprv for BTC or tprv for TEST.
-A compromise of the confidentiality of m/44’/5’/0’/0 for this Dash example will likely compromise the funds for up ~4 billion synthesized addresses.
+A compromise of the confidentiality of m/44’/5’/0’/0 for this DASH example will likely compromise the funds for up ~4 billion synthesized addresses.
 ```
 % echo  'xprvA1WXgcvxV7XFB3AghW8E2jtn442wKsXZJtLa5wvKgjGtzGYQmtcUs33nhT4kWy7ARnWwnppyY79RQS7TjHYmvSeu1xWns9wEB81zLq34MjQ' | bx hd-private -i 0 | bx hd-to-ec | sed 's/$/01/' | bx base58check-encode -v 204
 ```